Laissezzzz/Banker-Tycoon/README.md

 ### Main Components

-- `gameLayer`: contains the core gameplay logic and coordinates the game phases.
+* `Game` stores the current phase, timer, configuration and player.
+* `LoanApplicationManager` coordinates loan selection, decisions, budget changes and results.
-- `documents`: defines the financial and personal information associated with each loan application.
+* `LoanApplication` aggregates all the information associated with one loan request.
+* `DocumentManager` controls document visibility, order, positioning and drag-and-drop interactions.
+* `BankDB` retrieves and updates clients, loans and financial information in the SQLite database.
+* `GameCanvas` provides resolution-independent rendering through a virtual canvas.
-- `scenes`: contains the different game screens and their interactions.
+* `scenes` contains the different game screens and their interactions.
-- `sprites`: manages the office environment and sprite-sheet rendering.
+* `sprites` manages the office environment and sprite-sheet rendering.
-- `platform`: provides lower-level services such as SQLite access, mouse input, rendering and debugging integration.
+* `platform` contains lower-level services for database access, mouse input and rendering support.
-- `LoanApplicationManager`: loads and manages the current set of loan applications.
-- `DocumentManager`: controls document visibility, positioning and drag-and-drop interactions.
-- `BankDB`: retrieves clients, loans and financial information from the SQLite database.

-### Game State
+## Game State

-The main game flow is controlled through a finite set of phases:
+The main game flow is represented through a finite set of phases:

 ```cpp
 enum class GamePhase {